Nu-hin/remote_ruby/README.md

 ```

 ### Limitations
+* MacOS keychain is not supported.
+If you are using a private SSH key with a passphrase, and you don't want to enter a passphrase each time a context is executed, the identity must be added to the SSH-agent, e.g. using `ssh-add`.

 * As RemoteRuby reads the block source from the script's source file, the script source file should reside on your machine's disk (e.g. you cannot use RemoteRuby from IRB console).